-Artist in Residence (AIR) grants provide funding for public schools to invite juried teaching artists to lead rigorous arts learning experiences.
-Visiting teaching artists support deeper learning of arts competencies, STEAM projects, interdisciplinary arts integration, and the development of creativity, critical thinking, and collaboration.
-Grants can be used to fund residencies in all arts disciplines including dance, theatre, media, music, visual arts, craft, and creative writing.
+Artist in Residence (AIR) grants provide funding for public schools to invite juried teaching artists to lead rigorous educational experiences in the arts.
+Visiting teaching artists support deeper learning of arts competencies, STEAM projects, interdisciplinary arts integration, and broadening access to culturally diverse artistic practices.
+Learning through the arts develops creativity, critical thinking, and collaboration and supports school goals for wellness and social and emotional learning.

 GrantWatch ID#: 179075

 Funding requests may be made for $1,000 - $7,500.

 Projects must take place between August 1, 2020 and September 2021.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Fundraising opportunity for USA, Canada, and International nonprofit organizations to host a jazz concert held in honor of their organization or cause.
 Applicants must contact the funding source prior to applying.
 In addition to funds raised through concert ticket sales

 Grants to USA nonprofit organizations to reduce social inequality and promote solutions to the climate crisis.
 Eligible programs will address the areas of racial and economic justice, corporate and political accountability; voice, creativity, and culture; and an inclusi

 Grants of up to $50,000 to researchers affiliated with USA qualified institutions for research in the field of pediatric oncology.
 Applicants must submit an LOI prior to submitting a full application.
 Funding is intended to increase the institution's capacity to conduct